Protective Arc Flash Clothing against the thermal hazards of an Electric Arc

 CLASS 2, 7KA – Higher level of Protection

-In May 2019 a new version of IEC 61482-1-1 (2.0) is expected to be published.
-It will include a new, more conservative type of arc rating for materials called the Incident Energy Limit Value (ELIM).
+A new version of IEC 61482-1-1 (2.0) has now been published and includes a new, more conservative type of arc rating for materials called the Incident Energy Limit Value (ELIM).
 As noted above, the ATPV and EBT ratings are based on a 50% probability of a second degree burn – ELIM is designed to take out the risk of a second-degree burn/injury by helping to calculate a 0% probability whilst helping protect workers safely without increasing other risks and preventing work.